yjeanrenaud/yj_qualAnonymiser/README.md

 I plan to include this in [noScribe](https://github.com/kaixxx/noScribe), my workhorse for automated offline interview transcription in my daytime job as a social scientist.
 If you're interested in my progress integrating this into noScribe, [check out my fork of Kai's noScribe](https://github.com/yjeanrenaud/noScribe/).

+## License and Citation

+This work is licensed under the PolyForm Noncommercial License.
+In short, this means, you are free to use and modify this, as long as you mention me and this repository.
+Any commercial use is not permitted without a separate agreement.

+If you use this software in (academic= work, please cite:
+Jeanrenaud, Yves (2026). *yj_qualAnonymiser*. https://github.com/yjeanrenaud/yj_qualAnonymiser/.